 Comparison at a national scale.
 Temperature impacts for 97 countries from both grid-based and point-based simulations were compared.
 For the major wheat producers only the top five countries were studied due to the limited number of country-scale estimations from statistical regressions (Table S1).

 Comparison at local scales.
 Yield simulations from 30 single grid cells from the grid-based method were chosen that were centered around the 30 global representative locations from the point-based method.
 The baseline and increased temperature periods for the 30 grid cells were determined individually by matching the 30-year average annual temperature of each grid to the 30-year average annual temperature of the corresponding location from point-based simulations.
 The baseline and increased temperature periods for each of the 30 grid cells and temperature differences between the two methods are shown in Table S4.
 Most locations had very similar temperature input data in the two comparison periods for grid-based and point-based simulations.
 There are some outliers (Table S4) where the input data differed substantially, but did not cause outliers in yield impacts.
 The yield impact outlier at the Sudan location was caused by very low simulated yields (Fig. 4).
 The simulated yields for baseline and increased temperature periods were used to calculate temperature impacts at the local scale.
 These were also adjusted to global temperature change with the same method at global and national scales.
-The temperature and radiation data from the critical growing period of wheat from 90 days before maturity to maturity were compared.
+The temperature and radiation data from the critical growing period of wheat from 90 days priot to and at maturity were compared.
 Maturity dates were the dates supplied from observations for each location in the point-based method (7).

 Acknowledgments